katydecorah/katydecorah.github.io/notes/_posts/2022-07-01-in-defense-of-magic.md

 But I think there's still room for magic.
 The difference I'm proposing is between assuming that someone is magic and putting magic out into the world.
 It's sharing magic.

-Whether the code I wrote can make a task easier by automating a process or an explanation can help you figure something out, these acts can close a space between what you have and what you need.
+Whether the code I wrote can make a task easier or a blog post can help you figure something out, these acts can close a space between what you have and what you need.

 <div class="photos">
 {% include img.html src="2022-07-01-in-defense-of-magic-4.png" class="" alt="Buffy saying, 'If you can't do it on-line, then use magic'" width="1920" height="1200" %}